-Earthquakes are rarely at the top of an Ontario homeowner’s mind when considering the perils home insurance needs to cover.
-And why would they be, considering their rarity in Ontario?
-The strongest earthquake ever to hit Ontario measured a paltry 5.6 on the Richter scale and occurred in 1935.
+Earthquakes are rarely at the top of an Ontario homeowner’s mind when considering the perils that home insurance need to cover.
+And why would they be, considering earthquakes are a rarity in Ontario?
+The strongest earthquake ever to hit Ontario measured at a paltry 5.6 on the Richter scale and occurred in 1935.

 But consider the following:

 - While the majority of Canadian earthquakes take place along the coast of British Columbia, the second largest at-risk area is the region between Southwestern Ontario and Québec, running from the St. Lawrence River Valley to the Ottawa Valley.

 - According to an impact study by the Insurance Bureau of Canada, 40% of the national population lives within these two main seismic zones.

 - Geological surveys suggest a 5% to 15% chance that a major earthquake capable of structural damage will hit the Ontario/Québec zone in the next 50 years.
 This region was actually the location of one of the strongest earthquakes in Canadian history.

 - In 2010, a 5.0 earthquake hit Ontario, with an epicentre about 56 kilometres from Ottawa.
 It was considered moderate, but still did some damage to local buildings — in particular, shattering windows and damaging older brick work.
 That it didn’t measure higher and cause more damage was just as much an act of God as the earthquake itself — and it could have just as easily gone the other way.

 For these reasons, you should consider adding earthquake insurance to your home insurance coverage.

 As you’d probably suspect, earthquake coverage is not part of your basic home insurance package, so this protection is considered an add-on.
 After an earthquake, insurance will compensate: